 9. Apply for Cannabis Clinic Help.

-This is a program we are developing to help those in most need (WINZ or community service card holders) be able to access products at the cheapest price possible.
+This is a program we are developing to help those in most need (WINZ or community service card holders) be able to access medicinal cannabis treatment plans at the cheapest price possible.
 Once launched, we will update this section on our website.

 If you have a story to share or a question to ask, we would love to help below.